-- 1.34 Highways England are currently undertaking work to improve Junction 28 of the M25, which plays a vital role in connecting the motorway with the A12, as well as providing local access to Brentwood via the A1023 (Brook Street).
-It is a heavily used junction which features a roundabout mainly controlled by traffic lights.
-Up to 7,500 vehicles per hour currently travel through the roundabout at peak times. - 1.35 The preferred route option for the scheme is Option 5F which is illustrated in Figure 1.9.
+- 1.26 Highways England consulted in 2017 on options to improve Junction 28 of the M25, which plays a vital role in connecting the motorway with the A12, as well as providing local access to Brentwood via the A1023 (Brook Street).
+It's a heavily used junction which features a roundabout mainly controlled by traffic lights.
+Up to 7,500 vehicles per hour currently travel through the roundabout at peak times. - 1.27 The preferred route option for the scheme is Option 5F which is illustrated in Figure 1.8.
 This option consists of a two-lane loop road, widening of a short section of the M25 and reconfiguration of A12.
-At the time of the original consultation, the cost of the scheme was estimated at circa £79.8m, with a construction duration of 27 months. - 1.36 A Statutory consultation commenced in December 2018 on the preferred route option 5F.
-This consultation set out how the scheme has developed, and additional matters taken into consideration.
+At the time of the original consultation, the cost of the scheme was estimated at circa £79.8m, with a construction duration of 27 months. - 1.28 A Statutory consultation commenced in December 2018 on the preferred route option 5F.
+This consultation set out how the scheme has developed and additional matters taken into consideration.
 This included slight reconfiguration of the exit merge lane, consideration of the potential impact of Lower Thames Crossing traffic movements and possible early environmental mitigations.

-Figure 1.9: M25 J28 Proposals
+Figure 1.8 M25 J28 Proposals